Sudoyulo/Interview-Scheduler/README.md

 # Summary

 A modern client application using the React view library.
-### Interviews can be booked between Monday and Friday.
+- Interviews can be booked between Monday and Friday.
-### Interviews are booked by typing in a student name and clicking on an interviewer from a list of available interviewers.
+- Interviews are booked by typing in a student name and clicking on an interviewer from a list of available interviewers.
-### The application makes API requests to load and persist data.
+- The application makes API requests to load and persist data.

 ## Setup

 Install dependencies with `npm install`.
--axios
+- axios
--cypress
+- cypress
--storybook
+- storybook
--babel
+- babel
--node-sass
+- node-sass

 ## Running Webpack Development Server